-Brian Elwood was chairman of the Local Government Commission during the dramatic amalgamations of the late 1980s.
+Brian Elwood was chair of the Local Government Commission during the dramatic amalgamations of the late 1980s.
 These included combining the various councils in the lower Hutt Valley into one, despite strong local opposition.
 Elwood said, ‘In order for a community’s history to be preserved, it is no longer necessary for that community to be serviced by an … independent service organisation.’1

 The Local Government Amendment Act 1996 introduced new and more rigorous financial management of council activities.
 The Local Authorities’ Loans Board was abolished, allowing local authorities to borrow directly from banks and financial institutions.
 They were required to prepare and follow long-term financial strategies – 10-year plans outlining their expected income and expenditure.
 As part of the move towards greater fiscal responsibility, many councils switched from charging a single sum per property in rates, to individual charges for specific services such as water supply, libraries or waste treatment.